 Stamp Duty & Income Tax

 Account for taxes from day one.
 Buy-to-let purchases attract different Stamp Duty tiers and if you have more than one property, surcharge rates will apply.
 Ensure you declare rental income to HMRC; allowable expenses (mortgage interest restrictions, maintenance, letting fees, insurance) can often reduce taxable profits, but rules keep changing; so ensure you take specialist tax advice.
-Proper planning will also help keep returns predictable and avoid any unsolicited and expensive surprises.
+Indian investors should also consider cross-border tax implications, including UK-India tax treaties and repatriation of rental income.